SAFE: Multitask Failure Detection for Vision-Language-Action Models: Related Work

 \subsection{Uncertainty Quantification for LLM}

 Although LLMs and VLMs have demonstrated remarkable understanding and generative capabilities across various tasks, they are prone to producing hallucinated responses~\cite{xiong2023llmuncertainty, ji2023hallucination, shorinwa2024survey}.
 Numerous methods have been developed for uncertainty quantification (UQ) in LLMs/VLMs.
 Token-level uncertainty quantification methods estimate uncertainty by analyzing the probability distribution over each generated token to assess the likelihood of an entire response~\cite{ling2024uncertainty, xiao2021hallucination, Malinin2021uncertainty}.
-In contrast, semantic-similarity methods generate multiple responses to the same query and evaluate their semantic alignment~\cite{semanticuncertainty, LinT024generating, chen2024quantifying}; a higher variance among responses typically signals low confidence.
+Semantic-similarity methods generate multiple responses to the same query and evaluate their semantic alignment~\cite{semanticuncertainty, LinT024generating, chen2024quantifying}; a higher variance among responses typically signals low confidence.
 Since vision-language-action models (VLAs) share the generative nature and transformer architecture of LLMs/VLMs, we adapt these UQ methods to VLAs as promising baselines and evaluate their performance on failure detection.
+Note that these UQ baselines are used as a proxy for failure detection, assuming that when a policy becomes uncertain about its actions, it will have a higher probability of failing the task.
 Recent research has also explored the internal latent space of LLMs for hallucination detection~\cite{azaria2023internal, li2023inference, Burns2023discovering, du2024haloscope, semanticentropyprobes, chen2024inside, park2025steer}.
 These methods train a classifier on internal latent features to distinguish between truthful and hallucinated outputs, paralleling supervised failure detection techniques in robotics.
 This approach has proven to be simple, efficient, and effective for UQ in LLMs.
 In our study, we investigate its application to large VLA policies and observe promising performance in robotic tasks.